eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - ex-ante supervisory activities by Member State supervisory bodies,

-- both the body providing EUDI Wallets and the PID Providers have been published by the Commission (in accordance with Article 5d),
+- both the Wallet Provider and the PID Providers have been published by the Commission (in accordance with Article 5d),

 - the information notified by Member States for publication of lists